PUBLIC SAFETY

 Register for the PAT

-All medical clearance forms must be turned in AT LEAST 48 hours prior to test.
+All medical clearance forms must be turned in AT LEAST 48 hours prior to the test, but no earlier than 3 months before.
 Forms will no longer be accepted the day of testing.

 A single norm standard is defined as follows; all persons taking the Physical Agility Test (PAT) must meet the same standards regardless of gender or age.
 These standards require the same level of performance regardless of age and gender (same job = same standard).

 There are certain factors to remember.
-First, be honest with yourself.
+To begin with, be honest with yourself.
 If you have not exercised and prepared for this test in a safe manner, it is unrealistic to think that you would pass the PAT on test day.
 Criminal Justice Staff and this brochure will assist you in preparing for the exam.

 This test measures both cardiovascular fitness, as well as dynamic strength.
 This refers to the aerobic capacity of an individual as well as their anaerobic capacity.
 Endurance and dynamic strength are factors for overall fitness.